InftyAI/llmaz/llmaz/README.md

-# ModelLoader
+# llmaz

-ModelLoader maintains the codes to load model weights with various ways, such as from huggingface or from s3.
+ModelLoader maintains the codes to load model weights with various ways, such as from Huggingface or from object stores.

 ## Load Models From ModelHub